micros01/GoodweHAmodbus/README.md

 # GoodweHAmodbus
 Homeassistant modbus config for Goodwe ET 15

-The content in GoodweET15.yaml should be in the configuration.yaml file (remember to restart homeassistant after added) sensors.yaml contains a template for translating the status of the battery to a readable
+The content in GoodweET15.yaml should be in the configuration.yaml file (remember to change the IP and restart homeassistant after added) sensors.yaml contains a template for translating the status of the battery to a readable

 Create helpers for calculating total effect and for each string